-IPPSR’s April Public Policy Forum signals a key anniversary – the date nearly 12 months ago when many Michigan teachers and students moved to remote learning amid the COVID-19 pandemic.
+IPPSR’s April Public Policy Forum signaled a key anniversary – the date nearly 12 months ago when many Michigan teachers and students moved to remote learning amid the COVID-19 pandemic.

-Register now for the Wednesday, April 7 event as Michigan moves past a one-year mark, schools are returning to onsite learning and teachers, parents and pupils are navigating the challenges of a mid-year transition.
+See the video from the event as Michigan moves past a one-year mark, schools are returning to onsite learning and teachers, parents and pupils are navigating the challenges of a mid-year transition.

 The online event, starting at noon and due to wind up at 1:30 p.m., is open to the public and free of charge.

 “Our speakers represent state, local and national education leaders,” said Matt Grossmann, director of Michigan State University’s Institute for Public Policy and Social Research (IPPSR.)
 “We’ll be looking beyond the pandemic to learn what challenges are ahead as parents, students and teachers return to the classrooms.”

 The event is co-sponsored by Office of K-12 Outreach in the College of Education.
 Download a .pdf flier to post and share.

 - Douglas Harris, an MSU graduate who is Professor of Economics and Schlieder Foundation Chair in Public Education at Tulane University.